style77/learnit/README.md

 ## What is LearnIT?
 LearnIT is a platform that allows everyone to learn coding.
 It is a free and open source project that is currently in development.

+## Disclaimer
+Development version uses `https://cors-anywhere.herokuapp.com/corsdemo` to bypass CORS.
+This is not a good practice and should not be used in production.
+This is only for development purposes.
+To get it working you need to open the site and click on button `Request temporary access to the demo server`.

+## How to use it?

 ## TODO
 - change description of courses in constants.js and add more courses
 - change allowed domains in `next.config.js` to some image proxy like https://cloudinary.com/